 Race belts are very compact, low-profile storage solutions that clip around your waist.
-They typically provide room for little more than a smartphone, some cash, a credit card, a house key, an ID and some energy food.
+They typically provide room for little more than a phone, some cash, a credit card, a house key, an ID and some energy food.
 You can usually secure these essentials in a zippered pocket.

 Since most race belts do not have a way of carrying fluids, they are great for use in conjunction with a handheld water bottle or during a run that has access to water along the way (in the form of water fountains, aid stations, etc.).